 Dr. Dick is Associate Professor of Developmental Science and Cognitive Neuroscience.
 He is Director of the Cognitive Neuroscience program in Psychology, and the interdisciplinary Graduate Certificate in Cognitive Neuroscience, at FIU.
 He received baccalaureate degrees in Music and Psychology from The Ohio State University, and a Ph.D. from Temple University in Philadelphia.
 Following his Ph.D., he received additional training as a NIDCD NRSA Postdoctoral Fellow in the Department of Neurology at The University of Chicago.
 He researches brain development, with particular emphasis on language and executive function.
 Dr. Dick has been funded by the National Institute on Deafness and Communication Disorders (NIDCD), the National Institute of Mental Health (NIMH), the National Institute on Drug Abuse (NIDA), the National Institute of Diabetes and Digestive Kidney Diseases (NIDDK), and the National Science Foundation (NSF) to conduct his research.

 Left to Right: Dea Garic, Carolina Vias, Anthony Dick, Iris Broce, Kristafor Farrant

 Carolina Vias is a graduate student in Cognitive Neuroscience studying the cerebellum and language development following pre- or perinatal stroke using functional and structural MRI.
 She received her undergraduate degree from Florida International University.

-Dea Garic, M. A. is a graduate student in Developmental Science studying the neurobiological development of executive function using diffusion-weighted imaging.
-She also has a Masters from Florida Atlantic University.
+Dea Garic, M. S. is a graduate student in Developmental Science studying the neurobiological development of executive function using diffusion-weighted imaging.
+Specifically, she is interested in the microstructural properties of frontal lobe regions and how they may predict children’s development of attention and inhibition.

 Kristafor Farrant, M.A. is a graduate student in Cognitive Neuroscience.
 He received his undergraduate degree from University of Huddersfield (UK) and a Masters from University of York (UK).
 He is interested in the functional neuroimaging of brain development, especially with respect to executive function development and to developmental disorders like ADHD.

 Graduate Student Alumni

 Iris Broce, Ph.D. is a former graduate student in Developmental Science.
 She studied the development of speech and literacy in typical young children using functional and diffusion-weighted magnetic resonance imaging (MRI).
 She received her undergraduate degree from San Diego State University, San Diego, CA. She is currently in a post-doc at University of California at San Francisco.

 Undergraduate/Post-Bac Research Assistants